Victor Goddard: Early life

 Goddard was born at Wembley the son of Dr Charles Goddard.
 After attending St George's School, Harpenden, he went to the Royal Naval Colleges at Osborne and Dartmouth.
 He served as a midshipman in the first year of the First World War and in 1915 joined the Royal Naval Air Service.
 At this time he met his lifelong friend Barnes Wallis.
-For a period he was patrolling for submarines in dirigibles, but in 1916 commanded reconnaissance flights over the Somme battlefield.
+His duties included patrolling for submarines in dirigibles; he claims that during this period he was responsible for the creation of the term "blimp".
+In 1916, he commanded airship reconnaissance flights over the Somme battlefield.

 Between the wars

 In 1921, Goddard was selected to read engineering at Jesus College, Cambridge and then studied at Imperial College London before returning to Cambridge in 1925 as an instructor to the university's air squadron.
 After graduating from the Royal Naval Staff College in 1929, he commanded a bomber squadron in Iraq.
 He returned to England in 1931 as chief instructor of the officers' engineering course.
 He was then at the Staff College until 1935 when he was appointed deputy director of intelligence at the Air Ministry.
 He held this post until the outbreak of the Second World War.

 Goddard later claimed to have had a clairvoyant episode in 1935, at RAF Drem, in Scotland.
-While the airfield was abandoned at the time, Goddard reportedly saw it as it would appear in 1939, after it had been reactivated.
+He claimed that he had been flying a mission to inspect the airfield at Drem which was decommissioned at the time.
+After flying through some rough weather he emerged to see the airfield seemingly fully operational with planes and attending crew.
+He noted that he observed a number of yellow planes, one being a monoplane he could not identify.
+He also saw a number of mechanics in blue overalls which also did not fit with RAF operations at the time as mechanics wore tan overalls.
+In the following years the airfield at Drem was reactivated, the RAAF began painting their training planes yellow and changed the mechanics uniforms to blue, exactly as Victor had observed years prior.
+Victor's account of this event has been referred to as a potential real time slip.